-Configuration of the wireless dual band router DIR-816L supporting LTE, 3G GSM and CDMA with Gigabit Ethernet ports (hereinafter referred to as "the router") is performed via the built-in web-based interface.
-The web-based interface is available from any operating system that supports a web browser
+Configuration of the wireless dual band router DIR-822 with a built-in 4-port switch (hereinafter referred to as "the router") is performed via the built-in web-based interface.
+The web-based interface is available from any operating system that supports a web browser.